Microscope Use for Children: Exploring the Microscopic World

 - Coarse adjustment: focuses the image when the low power objective lens is being used

-- Fine adjustment: focuses the image when the medium or high power objective lens is being used; the coarse and fine adjustment are sometimes located in different positions on a microscope, but the fine adjustment knob is always smaller in size than the coarse adjustment knob
+- Fine adjustment: focuses the image when the medium or high power objective lens is being used; the coarse and fine adjustment are sometimes located in different positions on a microscope, but the fine adjustment knob is always smaller in size than the coarse adjustment one

-- Condenser lens and diaphragm: the condenser lens concentrates the light on the specimen and the diaphragm lets the user control the amount of light that actually travels through the specimen
+- Condenser lens and diaphragm: the condenser lens concentrates the light on the specimen and the diaphragm lets the user control the amount of light that travels through the specimen

 - Mechanical Stage: holds the slide on the stage and contains knobs that can be turned to move the slide; not all microscopes have a mechanical stage